Discover 10 Highlights from Art Basel Paris 2025

 8. Alexander Calder at Gladstone Gallery

-Gladstone Gallery presents Alexander Calder’s striking standing mobile, Caged Stone on Yellow Stalk (c.
+A centerpiece at Gladstone Gallery is Alexander Calder’s impressive standing mobile, Caged Stone on Yellow Stalk (c.
 1955).
-This work, created during a particularly inventive period after Calder moved to his new studio in Saché, France, is a powerful example of the rare “Caged Stone” series, which grounds the artist’s characteristic ethereal motion with a raw, natural rock element.
-Its arrival at Art Basel Paris is perfectly timed, as the art world celebrates Calder’s enduring legacy with the upcoming opening of Calder Gardens in Philadelphia and the Whitney Museum’s exhibition dedicated to the centennial of Calder’s Circus.
+This work, created during a particularly inventive period after Calder moved to his new studio in Saché, France, is a powerful example of the artist’s rare “Caged Stone” series, which grounds his characteristic ethereal motion with a raw, natural rock element.
+Its arrival at Art Basel Paris is perfectly timed, as the art world celebrates Calder’s enduring legacy with the recent opening of the Calder Gardens in Philadelphia and the Whitney Museum’s exhibition dedicated to the centennial of Calder’s Circus.
 Gladstone is asking $5.5 million for the piece.

 Painting of two figures in a garden with lush greenery, framed in white.